-THE The Becket School Careers Education & information and Advice Policy (CEIAG)
+The Becket School Careers Education & Information and Advice Policy (CEIAG)

+Document Title CEIAG

+Author Kirsty Salisbury - Careers Advisor

+SLT Hannah Coe

+Date Approved October 2024

+Approved by

+Date of Review October 2026

+Vision

-Tu Vision "Good careers guidance widens pupils' horizons, challenges stereotypes and raises aspirations.
+"Good careers guidance widens pupils' horizons, challenges stereotypes and raises aspirations.
 It provides pupils with the knowledge and skills necessary to make successful transitions to the next stage of their life.
 This supports social mobility by improving opportunities for all young people, especially those from disadvantaged backgrounds and those with special educational needs and disabilities."
-Careers guidance and access for education and training providers DfE Jan 2018 It is the vision of the school that all students should aim to 'Work hard, be kind and do the right thing' in all aspects of their education and become employable young people by the time they leave school.
+Careers guidance and access for education and training providers DfE Jan 2018

+It is the vision of the school that all students should aim to 'Work hard, be loving and do the right thing' in all aspects of their education and become employable young people by the time they leave school.
 We recognise that guidance should be provided that is in the best interests of the young person; it is presented in an impartial manner and that good careers guidance is distinctive to the needs of individual students.

 Students need a planned programme of activities to help them choose 14-19 pathways, and beyond, the right for them all to manage their careers, sustain employment and achieve personal and economic well-being throughout their lives.
-This will take into account each student's abilities, needs and preferences.
+This will consider each student's abilities, needs and preferences.

 The overall aim is the provision of high quality and effective careers guidance for all students at The Becket School.
 This supports the overall aim of the school, which makes the personal development of the individual central to our work.

 Careers education, information, advice and guidance has a major role in the school's commitment to lifelong learning.
 We aim to ensure that all students who leave The Becket School have the very best preparation for adult life and all of our practices are geared to this purpose.
 The school recognises the significant contribution that careers can play in raising achievement and striving towards equality of opportunity and outcome.
 For this reason, implicit and explicit careers links are made in our teaching and learning of students as well as the pastoral care students receive throughout their time at the school.
-The provision of high quality information and guidance services will support the raising of the participation age by encouraging and supporting young people to remain engaged in education and training.
-Aims and objectives The careers education programme at The Becket School is designed to meet the needs of all students.
-It is personalised to ensure progression through activities that are appropriate to students stages of careers learning, planning and development and to strengthen their motivation, aspirations and attainment in school.
-Our aims and objectives are as follows: • To provide a range of activities that inspire young people
+The provision of high-quality information and guidance services will support the raising of the participation age by encouraging and supporting young people to remain engaged in education and training.

+Aims and objectives

+The careers education programme at The Becket School is designed to meet the needs of all students.
+It is personalised to ensure progression through activities that are appropriate to student's stages of careers learning, planning and development and to strengthen their motivation, aspirations and attainment in school.
+Our aims and objectives are as follows: